patw/discord_llama/README.md

 # Discord Llama

-Build discord bots that respond with a locally running llama.cpp server.
+Build discord bots that respond with a locally running llama.cpp server or ollama server.
 This allows you to run your own models, on CPU or GPU as long as you have the hardware resources.
 Bots can be given identies and respond to trigger words.
 They can take advantage of the discord channel history to act conversational.

+It should also work on any service that has an OpenAI compatible API by changing the model.json to have a valid key and endpoint URL.

 ## Local Installation